breandan/kotlingrad/README.md

 #### Multi-stage programming

 Kotlin∇ uses [operator overloading](#operator-overloading) in the host language to first construct a [dataflow graph](#dataflow-graphs), but performs evaluation lazily.
 In doing so, Kotlin∇ implements a form of "multi-stage programming", or *staging*.
-Multi-stage programming is a metaprogramming technique that originates from the ML community, which enables type-safe runtime code generation and compilation.
+Multi-stage programming is a metaprogramming technique from the [ML community](http://ocamllabs.io/iocamljs/staging.html), which enables type-safe runtime code generation and compilation.
 More recently, this technique has been put to effective use for [compiling embedded DSLs](https://static.csg.ci.i.u-tokyo.ac.jp/papers/14/scherr-ecoop2014.pdf) similar to Kotlin∇.

 In its current form, Kotlin∇ takes a "shallow embedding" approach.
 Similar to an [interpreter](https://en.wikipedia.org/wiki/Interpreter_pattern), it adheres closely to the user-defined program and does not perform a high degree of code specialization or rewriting for optimization purposes.
 Unlike an interpreter, it postpones evaluation until all free variables in an expression have been bound.
 Consider the following snippet, which decides when to evaluate an expression: